jonathan-markland/FortAssault/README.md

     - In the browser (F# / Fable / Web Canvas / HTML)
 	- TODO:  F#-Bolero in-browser solution

-In other words, one game, one language, its goes many places.
+In other words, retro games, one language, go many places.

 This is a research project also: